new to the gluten free journey?

 What Is Modified Food Starch?

 Modified food starch is a food ingredient made from the starch of other foods.
 Modified food starch gets its name as it involves physically, enzymatically, or chemically altering starch to change its inherent properties.
 The word “modified” may raise suspicion about genetic modification or GMOs.
-While modified food starches are not necessarily genetically modified some modified starches are likely made from genetically modified ingredients, like corn.
+While modified food starches are not necessarily genetically modified, some modified food starches are likely made from genetically modified ingredients, like corn.

-Modified food starch can be made from a number of food sources, including corn, tapioca, potato, waxy maize, tapioca, or wheat.
+Modified food starch can be made from a number of food sources, including corn, potato, waxy maize, tapioca, or wheat.
 In America, the most common food sources are modified corn, waxy maize, and potato.
 Sometimes, labels will list the source from which the starch was modified, like “modified corn starch.”
 However, unless the modified food starch is derived from one of the top eight allergens (like wheat), it is not required by law that the specific source be listed.

 Modified food starch is used as an additive in packaged and processed foods to thicken, stabilize, or emulsify.
 It tends to improve the texture or consistency of foods to extend their palatability throughout a longer shelf life.
 For example, modified food starch can keep a jarred sauce thicker or a bottled dressing well-mixed.